 Yet despite the overreach and invasion of privacy that some are trying to get away with, giving thanks to God with loved ones is needed in such a time as this.
 The human spirit and genuine care, grace and love displayed around family tables is a reprieve from all that may be going around.

-2020 has been a very rough year.
-With COVID-19 declared as a pandemic, lockdowns, civil unrest and riots taking place in some cities, a blatant disregard for law and order from some and media manipulation and suppression of free speech from others.
+2021 has been another rough year.
+With the COVID-19 pandemic, lockdowns, civil unrest, a blatant disregard for law and order from some and media manipulation and suppression of free speech from others.
 I was even furloughed for a few months, unsure if I had a job to return to.
 And millions of others were experiencing the same circumstances.
 But I always had trust in God and gave Him thanks no matter the circumstances.

 The Apostle Paul said in 1st Thessalonians 5:18, “Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.”
 And Paul was persecuted, shipwrecked, beaten and left for dead and eventually martyred for his faith.
 But he said we are to be thankful in all circumstances.
 He wrote the book of Philippians in jail and it mentions being joyous and rejoicing more than any other book in the Bible.

 Many of us can look at current events and be discouraged.
 But we can still be thankful.
 Thankful for the health and life God has given us.
 Thankful for true friends and family.
 Thankful that God’s truth always shines brighter and that His light makes darkness disappear.
-We can be thankful that the mess that seems to be 2020 will be sorted, sifted and that justice and righteousness prevails overall.
+We can be thankful that all that is wrong in our nation will be sorted, sifted and that justice and righteousness prevails overall.

 And no one can truly interfere or legislate the principles we celebrate.
-I say, gather.
-Gather with a clear conscience, with firm convictions and be thankful.
+I say, gather with a clear conscience, with firm convictions and be thankful.
 Celebrate another day together, making as many memories as possible.
-And if the police do come over, offer them a meal and show them what Thanksgiving is all about, giving thanks to God.
+And continue to share what Thanksgiving is all about, giving thanks to God.

 Jared Laskey, M.Div., M.A.
 Christian Ministry, is the founder of Fireborn Ministries and host of the Adventures in the Spirit podcast.
 He lives to see Jesus awaken this generation to the power of the Holy Spirit.
 Jared loves teaching people how to hear God.
 He has recently published the Spirit-Empowered Journal, available on Amazon, and e-courses such as Entry Level Prophecy and The Last Days.
 His testimony of how God supernaturally healed him of PTSD is in Joan Hunter’s new book, Miracles for Veterans.